 Pacheco-Ortiz uses international experience to improve his game

-Point guard Georgie Pacheco-Ortiz completed this summer for his native Puerto Rico in the FIBA U19 World Cup.
+Point guard Georgie Pacheco-Ortiz competed this summer for his native Puerto Rico in the FIBA U19 World Cup.
 He played in 7 games and averaged 10.7 points, 4.1 rebounds, and 3.6 assists while continually matching up with professional and other Division I players from around the world.